Rubel Shelly: Life

 Shelly began as an instructor in the department of Religion and Philosophy at Freed-Hardeman University in 1975.
-In 1978, Shelly began preaching as Senior Minister for the Family of God at Woodmont Hills, formerly known as the Woodmont Hills Church of Christ, in Nashville, Tennessee where he continued until 2005.
-While preaching at Woodmont Hills, he also taught at Lipscomb University, Vanderbilt University School of Medicine, and Tennessee State University.
+In 1978, Shelly began preaching for the Ashwood Church of Christ, which later merged with the Green Hills Church of Christ to become the Woodmont Hills Church of Christ, which in turn later became known as the Family of God at Woodmont Hills, in Nashville, Tennessee, where he continued until 2005.
 From 1979 to 1980 while he worked to complete his graduate work at Vanderbilt University, he served as a graduate assistant in the Department of Philosophy.
 From 1981 to 1983, he was an Assistant Professor of Philosophy at Lipscomb University.
-In 1986, while continuing his education at Vanderbilt University, he taught as an Adjunct Assistant Professor in the Department of Medicine (Medical Ethics) until 1988.
-From 2000 to 2004, he was an Adjunct Assistant Professor of Philosophy at Tennessee State University.

-When he stepped down from the pulpit in 2005, he began teaching again as a Professor of Philosophy and Religion at Rochester University, in Rochester Hills, Michigan.
-He was named the President of Rochester University in May 2009.
+When Shelly stepped down from the pulpit in 2005, he began teaching again as a Professor of Philosophy and Religion at Rochester College (now Rochester Christian University), in Rochester Hills, Michigan.
+He was named the President of Rochester College in May 2009.
 He also served as a co-minister for the Bristol Road Church of Christ in Flint, Michigan.
 In late 2012, Shelly announced that he would be stepping from his role as President at Rochester College by September 2013.

-He is known primarily as a preacher.
-Shelly has been involved in debates and academic lectures on Christian apologetics, ethics, and medical ethics.
-Shelly has also served with such groups as the AIDS Education Committee of the American Red Cross.
+Shelley is known primarily as a preacher.
+He has been involved in debates and academic lectures on Christian apologetics, ethics, and medical ethics.
+He has also served with such groups as the AIDS Education Committee of the American Red Cross.